 Towson, MD 21252-0001

 You must declare a major when you submit your application.
-You may change your major at a later time by contacting the second bachelor's coordinator Van Dinh at vdinh AT_TOWSON.
+You may change your major at a later time by contacting the second bachelor's coordinator at secondbachelors AT_TOWSON.
 Second bachelor’s students should not submit the Change of Major/Minor Form.